MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app.md

 2. Select **Post**.

-3. In the **Select one of today’s bookings** screens, select the appropriate booking to post the call data to.
+3. In the **Select booking** screens, select the appropriate booking to post the call data to.

     ![Select bookings screen](media/bookings-today.PNG "Select bookings screen")